 “It’s not a secret that things are very loud at shows.
 The issue we ran into was, there weren't really great solutions.
 You had three things, (1) acoustic ear plugs, (2) foams which are awful and make you look like Frankenstein and (3) molded plugs which can be too expensive (on average these run around $150 to $350) for a typical fan and are easy to lose."
 Kraft

-Doppler Labs partnered with Coachella last year to provide a free pair of their DUBS Acoustic Ear Filters in the box of every ticket holder that attended that year.
+Doppler Labs partnered with Coachella in 2015 to provide a free pair of their DUBS Acoustic Ear Filters in the box of every ticket holder that attended that year.
 Anyone who’s ever told you that you would look weird for wearing ear plugs is a moron.
 The new technology being offered today makes protecting your ears incredibly comfortable and minimal in its visual aesthetics.

 “Our generation is more cautious than previous generations.
 Sure, earplugs aren’t yet cool but they're really for the road warrior, the super fan and it can even be viewed as a badge of honor.”
 Kraft